Kai Shan

 Kai Shan (髻山) is a hill in Wang Chau, in the New Territories of Hong Kong, separating the new towns of Yuen Long and Tin Shui Wai.
 It has a height of 121 m.

 Kai Shan is a private property and is owned by the Tang clan.
 According to reports, the hill is burned regularly to keep the vegetation low.

+It has a popular neighborhood trail where locals have planted flowers and created art, the top of which has exceptional views of both Yuen Long and Shenzhen.